The Climate and Best Time to Visit

 Whichever port your boat uses, the liveaboard operators usually provide a transfer to the boat from the local airport or hotels (if you overnight beforehand) for your convenience.
 We recommend you take out insurance to cover diving and travel activities, including trip cancellation.
 See our insurance programme for a competitive quotation:

 Visitors from most Asian and European countries, North America and some South American countries will be issued with a 30-day permit to stay on arrival.
 You will need to show a valid onward ticket, and a passport that is valid for 6 months beyond your intended stay (unless you belong to a country whose embassy/consulate extend or renew their passports in the Philippines).
 Extensions can be obtained from within the country.
-Please check the immigration requirements on the Bureau of Immigration website before you travel.
+You must register with the Philippine 'e-travel' system up to 72 hours before boarding your arrival flight.
+Please check the latest requirements on the Bureau of Immigration website.

 If you plan on staying in the Philippines before or after your liveaboard dive safari, you can find a wide range of accommodation options at hotelscombined.com, our affiliated hotel reservation specialists.
 Browse their website then use your credit card to make your booking: